LaffertyDev/Portal0/README.md

 1. Include a picture of me
 1. figure out what the hell goes on homepage
 1. Import & fix all of my old school projects
+1. make timeline of work experience because that is definitely dank

 # devops todo